rupestre-campos/pi-world-radio/README.md

 python3 -m pip install -r requirements.txt

 then run and have fun

 python3 radio_cli.py

-# How this started

-The map was converted to mapbox.js only without the gl part for old systems.
-Even like this it was too much for my old laptop to deal, i decided to make a cli to run the music streams, and seems to work.
 Still work in progress.
-Feedback welcome.
+Feedback and help welcome.